gitlabhq/gitlabhq/doc/api/repository_files.md

 ## Delete existing file in repository

 This allows you to delete a single file.
-For deleting multiple files with a singleh request see the [commits API](commits.html#create-a-commit-with-multiple-files-and-actions).
+For deleting multiple files with a single request, see the [commits API](commits.html#create-a-commit-with-multiple-files-and-actions).

 ```
 DELETE /projects/:id/repository/files/:file_path